N110 road (Angola)

 The N110 Road is a national road in Angola connecting Luanda to Xangongo in the south.
 It's a north–south route that doesn't pass through any major cities besides Luanda and remains partially incomplete and unpaved in large sections.
-Despite its significance, the road's condition and completion status hinder its full potential as a vital transportation artery.

 Route

 Luanda Region

 The N110 begins in eastern Luanda, branching off from the N100.
-It traverses the city's periphery, passing through suburbs and marking the boundary between agricultural areas and the tropical rainforest to the east.
+It traverses the city passing through suburbs and marking the boundary between agricultural areas and the tropical rainforest to the east.
 In Catete, it intersects with the N230, and then continues south as a paved road, crossing the Cuanza River.
-This initial section sets the stage for the N110's journey southward through Angola.

 Southern Angola

 Beyond Muxima, the N110 traverses a sparsely populated forest region, returning to the Cuanza River valley.
 However, the road's condition changes, becoming an unpaved dirt path that winds through the jungle.
 The terrain is relatively flat, with gentle hills and dense woodland.
-Unfortunately, the dirt road terminates abruptly in Mumbondo, just shy of the Longa River, which lacks a bridge or ferry crossing, halting progress.

 The N110 resumes 55 kilometers south of Mumbondo, in Quilenda, as a paved road that stretches to Gabela, where it intersects with the N240.
-This section traverses the highlands, reaching elevations of approximately 1,000 meters, and runs parallel to a striking mountain ridge all the way to Uku.
+This section traverses the highlands, reaching elevations of approximately 1,000 meters, and runs parallel to a mountain ridge all the way to Uku.
 Beyond Uku, the road deteriorates into a dirt path, albeit a relatively easy one, for approximately 180 kilometers.
 The paved road recommences 25 kilometers north of Cubal, and from Cubal, the route merges with the N260, continuing eastward to Ganda on a paved surface.

 South of Ganda, the N110 transitions to a dirt road for approximately 100 kilometers, leading to Caconda through mountainous terrain, with elevations reaching around 1,700 meters.
 Although slightly improved, this section remains a challenging dirt path.
 A brief asphalted stretch passes through the Caconda region, but the road reverts to a dirt path for an extended distance of nearly 350 kilometers, until just before Xangongo.
 Finally, the last segment connecting to the N105 and Xangongo is paved, providing a smoother finish to the journey.